-Neem Biotech Ltd is responding to the current antimicrobial resistance crisis through the development of first-in-class synthetic biofilm disruptive molecules to be used as adjunctive agents in the treatment of infectious diseases.
+Neem Biotech is responding to the current global antimicrobial resistance crisis by development of a novel approach to managing bacterial virulence.
+This approach could potentially be used as an adjunctive intervention in the treatment of infectious diseases.

 It is widely recognised that compounds derived from natural origins can possess powerful and wide-ranging, albeit not well evidenced, medicinal properties.
 Neem has extensive experience in producing organosulphur-derived compounds that are known for their antimicrobial activities.
 This legacy expertise in organosulphur chemistry has allowed us to identify a number of synthetic compounds with high antimicrobial activity.

 Such compounds are based on complex chemistry and chemistry/ biology interactions that are not yet well understood by experts.
 This can present unique challenges for conventionally accepted current pharmaceutical drug development processes.
 Organosulphur compounds are no exception.